kenn/jquery-rails-cdn/README.md

 On top of that, if you're using asset pipeline, you may have noticed that the major chunks of the code in `application.js` is jQuery.
 Implications of externalizing jQuery from `application.js` are:

 * Updating your js code won't evict the entire cache in browsers - your code changes more often than jQuery upgrades, right?
-* `rake assets:precompile` takes less time and less peak memory usage.
+* `rake assets:precompile` takes less peak memory usage.

-This gem adds the following features:
+## Features

 * Supports multiple CDN.
 (Google, Microsoft and jquery.com)
 * jQuery version is automatically detected via jquery-rails.
-* Automatically fallback to jquery-rails' bundled jquery when:
+* Automatically fallback to jquery-rails' bundled jQuery when:
   * You're on a development environment, so that you can work offline.
   * The CDN is down or unavailable.